FileEye/MediaProbe/INSTALL.md

 ## Using PEL

-Your application should include PelJpeg.php or Tiff.php for working with JPEG or TIFF files.
-The files will define the PelJpeg and Tiff classes, which can hold a JPEG or TIFF image, respectively.
+Your application should include Jpeg.php or Tiff.php for working with JPEG or TIFF files.
+The files will define the Jpeg and Tiff classes, which can hold a JPEG or TIFF image, respectively.
 Please see the API documentation in the doc directory or online at